Effective date: October 1, 2021

 - To comply with a law, regulation, legal process or governmental request, such as a properly supported request from law enforcement, or a governmental agency when necessary and permitted for the performance of official duties, or a court order.

 We only share customer information with the public in compliance with local, state and federal laws.
-As a public entity, we will seek to protect the privacy of our customers’ personal information in complying with public records requests.
+As a public entity, we will seek to protect the privacy of our customers’ personal information when complying with public records requests.

 By using our website, or by opening and holding a PUD account, you consent to the information collection and use practices described in this policy.